-- Academic performance and class size concepts. - Effects of class size on biology students' academic performance - The impact of a sizable class size on gender disparity. - How a big class size affects students' academic levels? - Difficulties biology instructors and students in big classrooms confront amount of time is referred to as the class size.
-The phrase " class size" may also refer to the number of students taking part in educational activities that might not be held in a typical classroom.
-Additionally, it could be used to describe the overall number of students in a school' s various grades, levels, or classes (Opara & Waswa, 2013).
+The number of students a teacher instructs in a certain amount of time is referred to as the class size.
+The phrase class size may also refer to the number of students taking part in educational activities that might not be held in a typical classroom.
+Additionally, it could be used to describe the overall number of students in a schools various grades, levels, or classes (Opara & Waswa, 2013).
 Many studies on class size reduction have shown that it improves student performance, but fewer studies have challenged the link between class size and student learning, according to Hoffman (2009).
 Class size reduction programs are extensively used because parents, teachers, and everyone else agree that smaller classes are a desirable quality in a successful educational system.
-Class size and whether simply lowering the student-teacher ratio will increase students' learning and academic performance have been hotly debated in recent decades, especially on a big scale, like in the state public education system (Okoro, 2005).
+Class size and whether simply lowering the student-teacher ratio will increase students learning and academic performance have been hotly debated in recent decades, especially on a big scale, like in the state public education system (Okoro, 2005).
 Additionally, researchers are divided on whether or not smaller classes genuinely improve student results due to the abundance of data accessible (Averett & McLennan, 2011).
-In his town study, Oguntoye (2011) discovered that class size had a detrimental effect on students' academic performance in exams.
+In his town study, Oguntoye (2011) discovered that class size had a detrimental effect on students academic performance in exams.